heremaps/devrel-samples/README.md

 Licensed under the Apache-2.0 license, see the [LICENSE](./LICENSE) file in the root of this project for license details.

-In addition, please note that the fonts are under a different set of licenses.

 For other use cases not listed in the license terms, please contact us.